joesan/joesan-me/content/post/math/linear-regression.md

 measure of something that changes while a partial derivative is a measure of something that changes while treating everything else in this world as a constant!
 It's that simple!
 Have a look here at the [Wikipedia article on Partial Derivatives!](https://en.wikipedia.org/wiki/Partial_derivative)

-What I have shown you here is a Simple Linear Regression, but the technique applies as good as a multi variate Linear Regression!
+What I have shown you is a Simple Linear Regression, but the technique applies as good as a multi variate Linear Regression!
 Math is fucking fun - Once you understand it!